 Bulgaria to play game behind closed doors, fined after England racism

 The punishment means Bulgaria will play their final Euro 2020 qualifier at home to the Czech Republic, on November 17, in an empty stadium.
-UEFA also ordered Bulgaria to display a banner with the wording "No to racism" at their next two home games.
+UEFA also ordered Bulgaria to display a banner with the slogan "No To Racism" at their next two home games.

-The Bulgarian FA was also fined an additional 10,000 euros for "causing a disturbance during a national anthem" prior to kick-off of the game in Sofia on October 14, which England won 6-0.
+The Bulgarian FA was additionally fined a further 10,000 euros for "causing a disturbance during a national anthem" prior to kick-off of the game in Sofia on October 14, which England won 6-0.
 The English FA was fined 5,000 euros for the same offense.
 The match at the Vasil Levski Stadium was halted twice in the first half due to abuse from sections of the home support, including monkey chants and apparent Nazi salutes.

 Despite the abuse, the England team opted to complete the match instead of walking off the pitch.
 The game was played in a stadium already partially closed after racist incidents during games against Kosovo and the Czech Republic in June.